|Graduation Ceremony 2019||June 26th, 2019

 |Ceremony Rehearsal and Procedures:||There will be a Grad Rehearsal in early June 2019.
 It is very important that you attend!
 We will keep you posted

-The Potential Graduates List will posted outside the main office.
+The Potential Graduates List will posted inside the guidance office.
 Please check that your name is spelled correctly when the time comes.

 Only Graduates will walk across the stage.
 This means 30 credits, 40 community hours completed and the literacy requirement met.